dionroloff/Learn-Russian/README.md

 * `build/` after you build the project, contains the transpiled code from `src/` and `public/` that will be viewed on the production site
 * `server/` contains the Express App

-This code is also heavily commented.
-We recommend reading through the comments, getting a lay of the land, and becoming comfortable with how the code works before you start making too many changes.
-If you're wondering where to start, consider reading through component file comments in the following order:

-* src/components
-  * App/App
-  * Footer/Footer
-  * Nav/Nav
-  * AboutPage/AboutPage
-  * InfoPage/InfoPage
-  * UserPage/UserPage
-  * LoginPage/LoginPage
-  * RegisterPage/RegisterPage
-  * LogOutButton/LogOutButton
-  * ProtectedRoute/ProtectedRoute

 ## Deployment